What data we collect

 Web usage data can be viewed by our Committee and our web developer and is used to improve the quality of the website and understand the impact of our work.

-Subscription data can be viewed by our Chair, our social media consultant and our web developer.
+Newsletter subscription data can be viewed by our Committee and our web developer.
 The data is used to send emails and manage volunteers.

 Candidate data is shared with our Chair and a limited number of the Committee.
 Our Candidate Recruitment Officer maintains a (password protected) list of candidates.
 This is used to help us contact and support candidates.